 Studies have shown that cardiac programs that perform a higher volume of heart surgeries may lead to better outcomes.
 These facilities typically have experienced heart surgeons who treat a variety of heart conditions, highly skilled staff and dedicated facilities to provide specialized postoperative care for heart patients.

-As one of the largest pediatric cardiac programs in the country and the only nationally ranked pediatric cardiology and cardiac surgery program in Georgia*, the Children’s Heart Center:
+As one of the largest pediatric cardiac programs in the country and the only nationally ranked pediatric cardiology and heart surgery program in Georgia*, the Children’s Heart Center:

 Cardiothoracic Surgery Case Volumes